So many delicious cake and cookie recipes begin with one simple, yet important, ingredient: room temperature butter.

 Perhaps the easiest and best way to soften your butter is to simply let it sit out at room temperature!
 If you have the time, take your butter out of the fridge about an hour before you begin baking.
 If your kitchen is too hot and your butter melts beyond room temp, put it back in the fridge to harden slightly.

-For a quicker take on this method, simply cut your butter into slices and arrange on a plate.
+For a quicker take on this method, simply cut your slick of butter into slices and arrange on a plate.
 Place near the oven or in a warm part of your kitchen to soften.

 How to test if butter is ready

 This is a quick way to make sure your butter is soft enough for creaming.
 Simply press your finger into the butter.
 If it makes an indent easily without your finger sliding anywhere, you’re good to go.
 If your finger comes out greasy or it goes through the butter easily, your butter may be too soft.
 Simply place it back in the fridge to firm up a bit before trying again.

 For a more scientific method, you can use a thermometer to measure the temperature of your butter.
 For proper room temperature butter, you’re looking for an internal temp somewhere between 65 and 67 degrees F.

 While room temperature butter is very common for most cookies and cakes, there is a time and a place to use cold or melted butter rather than room temperature butter.